Visitor's visa

 The result of your application

-The result can be picked up at VFS Global’s visa application centre where the application was submitted, or it can be delivered by courier service (extra charge) from VFS.
+You will be notified by VFS Global when your application is ready.
+Your application can be picked up at VFS Global’s visa application centre where the application was submitted, or it can be delivered by courier service (extra charge).

 If you have been granted a visa

 A visa sticker will be placed in your passport.
-Please check the duration of stay specified on the visa sticker.
+Please check the period of validity, number of entries, duration of stay, passport number, name and surname on the visa sticker.
 The duration of stay indicates how many days you are allowed to stay in the Schengen area.
+Please notify VFS immediately if you find a mistake on the visa sticker

 Please note that your stay in the Schengen area cannot exceed the number of days in the "duration of stay" field in the visa sticker.
-However, when we issue a Schengen visa, we will add 15 days to the validity of the visa to allow you some flexibility regarding when to enter and exit the Schengen area, but the total number of days you are allowed to stay in the Schengen area remains the same.
+When we issue a Schengen visa, we will add 15 days to the validity of the visa to allow you some flexibility regarding when to enter and exit the Schengen area, but the total number of days you are allowed to stay in the Schengen area remains the same.

 The definition of short stay of non-EU citizens in the Schengen area is "90 days in any 180 days period" The short-stay calculator can be used for calculating the period of allowed stay.
 The user's guide contains information on these rules, the use of the calculator and practical examples.